CraigLynch15/Beer_Recommender/README.md

 # Beer_Recommender
-A beer recommendation system that will recommend new beer suggestions based on a users previous beer reviews.
+Capstone project for the Lighthouse Labs Data Science Bootcamp A beer recommendation system that will recommend new beer suggestions based on a users previous beer reviews.

 # Project Goal and Business Case